Thelma-dot/Electrical-3/POSTGRESQL_MIGRATION_README.md

 # 🚀 SQLite to PostgreSQL Migration Guide

-This guide will help you migrate your Electrical Management System from SQLite to PostgreSQL for Railway deployment.
+This guide will help you migrate your Electrical Management System from SQLite to PostgreSQL for Render deployment.

 ## 📋 Prerequisites

 - Node.js 16+ installed
-- PostgreSQL database (local or Railway)
+- PostgreSQL database (local or Render)
 - Your existing SQLite database with data

 ## 🔧 Installation